MartinOravecSvK/MartinOravecSvK/README.md

 🎓 **CS Student @ University of Bristol** | 🌐 **Software Engineering** | 🧠 **AI & ML** | 🔒 **Cybersecurity** | 🖥 **High-Performance Computing**

 ### About Me
-I am passionate about making an impact through software solutions for real-world problems but also leveraging machine learning and deep learning to solve complex problems and their use in simulation acceleration.
+I am passionate about making an impact through software solutions for real-world problems and leveraging machine learning and deep learning to solve complex problems and their use in simulation acceleration.
 My other interest is in cybersecurity due to its ever-increasing importance.

 <!--
 ### Skills